These are my picks for the BEST books of 2018. A must for every middle grade library. If only there were more awards to go around.

-When Mia’s father loses his restaurant job, they move to Anaheim, CA to manage a motel.
+When Mia’s father loses his restaurant job, they move to manage a motel.
 At first it seems like a dream job, but the owner, Mr. Yao, cares nothing for their circumstances or livelihood.
 He only wants to maximize his own profit.
 Mia works the front desk.
-When she does the math, she sees how much Mr. Yao is making and is determined to “get off her roller coaster” and onto the good one.
-Based on the author’s childhood.
+When she does the math, she sees how much Mr. Yao is making at their expense.

 No Fixed Address by Susin Nielsen (Realistic)

-The book opens with Felix and his mom being questioned at the police station.
-Then it goes back to the beginning with Felix explaining how his life came to the point of living in an old Westfalia VW van.
-Describes how he and his mom become expert liars and how he cherishes every moment he gets to spend at his friend’s house instead of the van.
+Felix describes how he and his mom came to live in an old Westfalia VW van, how he and his mom became expert liars, and how he cherishes every moment he gets to spend at his friend’s house instead of the van.
 Honestly describes how toilets are his most valued item in the world.

 Small Spaces by Katherine Arden (Mystery)

 Halloween is approaching and Ollie’s class takes a field trip to a local farm.
-Ollie is creeped out and can’t wait to get back to school.
-Not happening.
-The bus breaks down.
-Cell phones don’t work.
-The teacher leaves to seek help.
+Ollie is creeped out and can’t wait to get back to school, but the bus breaks down, and cell phones don’t work.
 When help doesn’t arrive, Ollie and two friends head to the woods and are soon stalked by evil scarecrows.
-Ollie must heed the advice of a crazy lady and find safety in small spaces.

 Louisiana’s Way Home by Kate DiCamillo (Realistic)